St Andrew's School, Singapore: School song, hymn and crest

-School crest

-The official heraldic description of the crest is: Azure, a saltire argent, in chief keys, in base a tiger's face.
+School crestThe official heraldic description of the crest is: Azure, a saltire argent, in chief keys, in base a tiger's face.
 Simply, the crest is a blue shield, with a silver diagonal cross.
 In the top quarter are two keys, and in the lower quarter is a tiger's face.

 The blue shield and silver diagonal cross is the St Andrew's Cross.
 The keys represent the Keys to Knowledge and Heaven, and the tiger's face is a local symbol of strength.

 Schools

 St Andrew's Junior School

 St Andrew's Junior School (SAJS) started off as the lower school of St Andrew's School after World War 2.
 After being renamed in 1956, the school was split into two schools, but were combined in 1990.
 The school later moved to a site in Potong Pasir because of noise pollution caused by the recently upgraded Pan-Island Expressway in 1996.

-Following plans for the St Andrew's Village, the school moved into new buildings at the same Potong Pasir site in December 2004 at 2 Francis Thomas Drive, Singapore 359337.
+Following construction of the St Andrew's Village, the school moved into new buildings at the same Potong Pasir site in December 2004 at 2 Francis Thomas Drive, Singapore 359337.

 St Andrew's Secondary School

-St Andrew's Secondary School (SASS) started as the upper school of St Andrew's School after World War 2.
+St Andrew's Secondary School (SASS) started as the upper school of St Andrew's School after World War II.
 The school moved from the Woodsville site in July 1986 to its site in Potong Pasir across the Kallang River after the Woodsville buildings were deemed inadequate for the running of both the junior and senior classes.
 In mid-2003, the school shifted to the old Victoria School building at Kallang Bahru as a temporary holding site.
 As part of the St Andrew's Village project, the school has moved into new buildings beside SAJS since 2005 at 15 Francis Thomas Drive, Singapore 359342.
 The premises incorporates Woodsville House which was earmarked as a heritage building.
 Woodsville House used to be the residences of the principals of St Andrew's School and is now used as the offices for the head of Departments on the second floor and has a small heritage gallery on the ground floor.